 We Can Take Action to #FreeCyntoiaBrown.
 Here's How.

-*This article was originally posted on May 24th.
-It has been updated in light of the recent decision made by the Tennessee Supreme Court to sentence Cyntoia Brown to 51 years in prison.
+UPDATED: This article was originally posted on May 24th.
+It was updated on December 10th in light of the recent decision made by the Tennessee Supreme Court to sentence Cyntoia Brown to 51 years in prison.
+On January 7th, Cyntoia Brown received full clemency.
+Her release date is set for August.
+Read more about this update here.

 Chances are, you’ve heard the name Cyntoia Brown in the last year.
 With the help of celebrity buzz from Rihanna, Kim Kardashian, LeBron James and others, public awareness about an old yet seemingly unjust court case has sparked a social media movement crying for justice for Cyntoia.
 The 2004 trial that sentenced 16-year-old Cyntoia to life in prison has people outraged, and rightly so.
 Here is everything you need to know about trafficking victim Cyntoia Brown, and what you can do to advocate for her early release.